 Alvotech acquired certain rights for the commercialization of its biosimilar Adalimumab product in certain territories in Asia from Lotus Pharmaceutical Co.
-Ltd., a related party, during the year ended December 31, 2020.

-Pursuant to the terms of the asset acquisition, Alvotech is required to pay \$7.4 million upon the commercial launch of Adalimumab in China.
-Alvotech concluded that the event triggering future payment is probable and, as such, recorded the full amount of the liability as a non-current liability in the consolidated statements of financial position as of December 31, 2022.
+Ltd., a related party, during the year ended 31 December 2020.
+Pursuant to the terms of the asset acquisition, Alvotech is required to pay \$7.4 million upon the commercial launch of Adalimumab in China which became due on 31 December 2023.